Danbob81/enabled/README.md

 ### Frameworks, libraries and programmes:
   - Materialize - used to create layout
   - JQuery - for JS functions
+  - Pip - to install required dependencies
   - Git & Github - for version control and code storing
   - Balsamiq - for wireframes
   - Heroku - to deploy live site
-  - Pip - to install required dependencies

 ### Database Technologies
-  - Flask-PyMongo to connect Python/Flask app to MongoDb
+  - Flask-PyMongo to connect Python/Flask app to MongoDB
   - MongoDB - to store database contents

 ### Workspace
   - Gitpod - VSCode based virtual IDE

 ## Testing